 - Other Star Trek installments have also appeared to do this.
 It wasn't a problem on the original series because they left Scotty and some competent secondary characters behind.
 On NextGen, it was Captain Picard left behind — but that show has sometimes come close to this.
 And Voyager and Enterprise have sometimes had the entire known command staff leave the ship.

-- On the Britcom Are You Being Served? the staff of the mens' and ladies' departments are frequently shown having their lunch and coffee breaks together.
-It is highly unlikely the store closes for lunch and breaks, so who is serving customers while the sales staff are eating?
+- On the Bitcom Are You Being Served? the staff of the mens' and ladies' departments are frequently shown having their lunch and coffee breaks together.
+While the store does close for lunch, it's highly unlikely that it does for every other break.

 - A few seasons of Power Rangers: